RejsRejsRejs » Destinations » South America » Uruguay » Uruguay: Travel guide to the overlooked country

 Punta del Este and Colonia del Sacramento

-Further east lies the beach town of Punta del Este.
-Known as South America’s answer to Ibiza or Saint-Tropez, the city is just a two-hour drive along the coast of Uruguay from Montevideo, so it’s definitely worth a visit.
+Punta del Este is known as South America The answer to Ibiza or Saint-Tropez.
+It's only a two-hour drive along the coast from Montevideo, so it's definitely a place worth visiting.

 The city attracts the rich, the young and the famous thanks to its beautiful beaches, great surf, luxurious villas along the water and, not least, its festive nightlife.
 There is also a very laid-back energy here, where the sunny days flow together, so it is also for families and ordinary mortals.

-Punta del Este is a small town with a permanent population of only about 20.000.
+Punta del Este is a small town with a permanent population of only 20.000.
 But as soon as the summer months begin, the number grows to almost 100.000, many of whom are Argentines and Brazilians.

 Uruguay has beautiful beaches with warm water all the way to the south, and it is of course always popular.

-I would also recommend a trip to Colonia del Sacramento, in the western part of the country.
+I would also recommend a trip to Colonia del Sacramento in the western part of the country.

 Colonia, as the city is colloquially called, is an old Portuguese colonial city, and recognized as a UNESCO World Heritage Site.